edauterman/larch/README.md

 ## Run all experiments

-Run the following experiments sequentially in `larch/scripts`:
+Run the following experiments sequentially in `scripts`:
 ```
 cd scripts
 python3 exp_fido2.py    # 19 min
 python3 exp_totp.py     # 13 min
 python3 exp_pw.py       # 6 min
 ```
-These scripts will run experiments for FIDO2, TOTP, and password-based login respectively and output measurements to `larch/scripts/out_data`.
-The reference data files that we generated are included in `larch/scripts/ref_data` for comparison.
+These scripts will run experiments for FIDO2, TOTP, and password-based login respectively and output measurements to `scripts/out_data`.
+The reference data files that we generated are included in `scripts/ref_data` for comparison.

-Each experiment launches 2 ec2 instances, 1 client and 1 log server, and terminates the instances at the end of the experiment.
+Each experiment launches 2 EC2 instances, 1 client and 1 log server, and terminates the instances at the end of the experiment.
 If you interrupt an experiment (e.g. CTRL-C), please check the ec2 console to make sure that the instances are properly terminated.

 ## Plot figures

 We now describe how to generate the figures and tables in the paper.
-The plots are generated in `larch/scripts/out_plots`.
-For comparison, we include the reference plots we generated in `larch/scripts/ref_plots`, and we also link them below.
+The plots are generated in `scripts/out_plots`.
+For comparison, we include the reference plots we generated in `scripts/ref_plots`, and we also link them below.

 ### Process experiment data (before generating any plots)